FOR THE COMMON GOOD

 Breaking down the issues & ways to make an impact.

-We are just weeks into the new administration, and we are already experiencing a multitude of threats that put our hard-won rights in peril.
+We are just a few months into the new administration, and we are experiencing a multitude of threats that put our hard-won rights in peril.
 Women Employed will advocate even harder for working women and their families, and keep our supporters, like you, informed.
 That’s why we’ve launched For the Common Good, where WE will break down important issues that impact working women and their families—including the roles and the work of key federal agencies, departments, and programs—and actions YOU can take to make an impact.

 TABLE OF CONTENTS